Main Menu

 The Barn at Roseberry (1912):

-Originally built south of McCall, donated by Ellen Sackerman and moved to Roseberry in 2008 to be restored and used as a performing arts and event center.
+Originally built south of McCall, donated by Ellen Sackerman and moved to Roseberry in 2008.
+The Barn at Roseberry, with attached stage, is now fully restored and used both as a performing art center and a venue for weddings and other private and public gatherings, from May through October.

 Barringer House (1905):